Story by: Norton Healthcare on February 12, 2021

 If you don’t treat it as an emergency, you could be allowing a stroke to kill 32,000 brain cells by the second.
-Even if the symptoms pass, it can trick you into thinking you’re going to be fine.
-You may not be — strokes often follow within a day or two.
+If the TIA symptoms pass, it can trick you into thinking you’re going to be fine.
+You may not be — what you may think of as a regular stroke can follow within a day or two for a TIA patient.
+About 1 in 5 people who have a suspected TIA will have a stroke within 90 days, according to the American Stroke Association.

-Quick stroke treatment can mean the difference between full recovery and lifelong complications.
+Quick stroke treatment for TIA that helps allow for a steady blood supply in the brain can mean the difference between full recovery and lifelong complications.

 “Anyone who experiences stroke symptoms needs immediate evaluation.
 The sooner the patient receives treatment, the better the chance of having a good recovery.
 We are only able to offer medical treatment for acute stroke if the person comes to the hospital within 4 1/2 hours from when they start to experience symptoms,” said Danny R. Rose Jr., M.D., a Norton Neuroscience Institute neurologist specializing in stroke.
 “People should not wait to see if their symptoms get better on their own.
 Even if you have symptoms that resolved at home, you still need to seek care immediately, as your symptoms may come back at any time.”